Part Two: Lizardmen Versus Vampire Counts

 Scar Veterans and Oldbloods

-: I have never seen a Saurus character take on a kitted out vampire successfully unless I buffed the crap out of them that’s because all of my opponents have been smart enough to take Quickblood.
+: I have never seen a Saurus character take on a kitted out vampire successfully unless I buffed the crap out of them with magic spells that’s because all of my opponents have been smart enough to take Quickblood.
 Saurus characters are strong and tough but they aren’t very fast or skilled so ASF

 will let your vampires chop them up easily.
 Once the Saurus characters are cleared away, you should have little problem using your characters to wrack up heavy CR